Russell-Waterhouse/blog/content/post/landmines.md

 and your programs become better."

 Now, at face value, sure, some bugs have been caused by mutability where none was expected.
-You can fix this with const in js/ts or final in Java/Kotlin or not using mut in Rust.
+You can fix this with `const` in js/ts or `final` in Java/Kotlin or not using `mut` in Rust.

-But most bugs have, in my experience, been caused by two distant parts of a system depending on each other in ways that are unclear, or typos, or bad/nonexistant error handling code or an edge case that wasn't considered.
+But most bugs have, in my experience, been caused by two distant parts of a system depending on each other in ways that are unclear, or typos, or bad/nonexistent error handling code or an edge case that wasn't considered.
 Mutability isn't the problem in most of these places.

 But if you assume that mutability is the root issue and const isn't good enough, you get Haskell.
-And like the Java example with getters and setters, you can havk together something with the State Monad that semantically works like a mutable variable, but now there's countless thunks on the stack and debugging is harder.
+And like the Java example with getters and setters, you can hack together something with the State Monad that semantically works like a mutable variable, but now there's countless thunks on the stack and debugging is harder.

-This cult does have some meritts.
+This cult does have some merritts.
 The type system in Rust that everyone loves came from here, for example.
 Array.map() came from here, and that's great.
-I yse it all the time.
+I use it all the time.

 But largely, this is a mine field.
 You can write fucked up hard to read too abstract functional code too.
-Debugging clojures that have been passed through nineteen functions isn't fun, and if you write enough Haskell, you'll walk into that mine eventually.
+Debugging closures that have been passed through nineteen functions isn't fun, and if you write enough Haskell, you'll walk into that mine eventually.

-Mutable data is ok.
-Doing IO is ok.
+Mutable data is OK.
+Doing IO is OK.
 Both of those are what we built computers to do.
 Trying to fight those only serve to make our jobs harder.

 Also, the claims about concurrent optimizations are largely a falsehood.